mdalaminece/CSE299-Project/README.md

-# Gym Management System with AI Assistants
+# Fit Quest Omni  Gym Management System with AI Assistants on Web, Facebook Messenger, and Telegram

 This repository combines a PHP-based gym management web application with two AI-powered assistant layers: